Guan Lu: Predicting the future for Deng Yang and He Yan

 Guan Lu also cast lots to predict the lives of Deng Yang and He Yan, two officials who served in the state of Cao Wei during the Three Kingdoms period.
 He told them, "Gaoxin and Gaoyang aided Shun; the Duke of Zhou aided the young King Cheng of the Zhou dynasty.
 They were kindly, modest and happy.
 You, Sirs, enjoy high prestige and power, but there are many who fear you and few who respect you.
 You are not careful to walk in the way of good fortune.
 Now the nose is an eminence.
 If an eminence retains its characteristic, thereby it remains in honour.
 But is it not that blue flies gather to foul objects and the lofty fears a fall?
 I would wish you to give of your abundance for the good of the poor and avoid walking in the wrong road.
 Then indeed may you reach the highest dignity, and the blue flies will disperse".

 After discussing this conversation with his uncle, Guan Lu then said: "Deng Yang's gait is that of one whose sinews are loosed from his bones, and his pulse is unsteady.
 When he would stand, he totters as a man without limbs.
 This is the aspect of a disembodied soul.
 He Yan looks as if his soul was about to quit its habitation.
 He is bloodless, and what should be solid in him is mere vapor.
 He looks like rotten wood.
 This is the aspect of a soul even now in the dark valley.
 Both these men will certainly soon die a violent death, and none need fear them".

-Soon afterwards, both Deng Yang and He Yan met their ends in the aftermath of the Incident at Gaoping Tombs in 249, just as Guan Lu predicted.
+Soon afterwards, both Deng Yang and He Yan met their ends in the aftermath of the Incident at the Gaoping Tombs in February 249, just as Guan Lu predicted.
 As a result, Guan Lu became famous for being one of the most skilled diviners in his time, but there were others who saw him as a mad man.